-V.G.
+VI.G.
 CORRECTIVE MEASURES STUDY

-V.G.1 Corrective Measures Study (CMS) Workplan
+VI.G.1 Corrective Measures Study (CMS) Workplan

-- V.G.1(a) The Permittee shall prepare and submit a CMS Workplan for those units requiring a CMS within ninety (90) calendar days of notification by the Department that a CMS is required.
-This CMS Workplan shall be developed to meet the requirements of Permit Condition V.G.1(b).
-The CMS may be performed concurrent with the RFI if the Department determines that sufficient investigative details are available to allow concurrent action. - V.G.1(b) The CMS Workplan shall meet the requirements of Appendix C Corrective Measure Study (CMS) Outline, at a minimum.
+- VI.G.1(a) The Permittee shall prepare and submit a CMS Workplan for those units requiring a CMS within ninety (90) calendar days of notification by the Department that a CMS is required.
+This CMS Workplan shall be developed to meet the requirements of Permit Condition VI.G.1(b).
+The CMS may be performed concurrent with the RFI if the Department determines that sufficient investigative details are available to allow concurrent action. - The CMS Workplan shall meet the requirements of APPENDIX C -VI.G.1(b) CORRECTIVE MEASURE STUDY (CMS) OUTLINE, at a minimum.
 The CMS Workplan shall include schedules of implementation and completion of specific actions necessary to complete a CMS.
-The CMS Workplan shall also include a cost estimate for a third party to complete the CMS including the preparation of the CMS Report as required in Permit Condition V.G.4.
 The Permittee must provide sufficient written justification and documentation for any unit deleted from the CMS Workplan.
 Such deletion of a unit is subject to the approval of the Department.
 The CMS shall be conducted in accordance with the approved CMS Workplan.
-The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of Appendix C. Such omissions or deviations are subject to the approval of the Department.
-The scope of the CMS Workplan shall include all investigations necessary to ensure compliance with R.61-79.264.101, R.61-79.264.552, R.61-79.264.553 and R.61-79.270.32(b)(2).
-The Permittee shall implement corrective actions beyond the facility boundary, as set forth in Permit Condition V.A.3.

-V.G.1(c) If the Department disapproves the CMS Workplan, the Department shall; (1) notify the Permittee in writing of the CMS Workplan's deficiencies and specify a due date for submittal of a revised CMS Workplan; (2) revise the CMS Workplan and notify the Permittee of the revisions, or; (3) conditionally approve the CMS Workplan and notify the Permittee of the conditions.
+The Permittee shall provide sufficient written justification for any omissions or deviations from the minimum requirements of APPENDIX C. Such omissions or deviations are subject to the approval of the Department.
+The scope of the CMS Workplan shall include all investigations necessary to ensure compliance with R.61-79.264.101, 264.552, 264.553 and 270.32(b)(2).
+The Permittee shall implement corrective actions beyond the facility boundary, as set forth in Permit Condition VI.A.3. - VI.G.1(c) If the Department disapproves the CMS Workplan, the Department shall: (1) notify the Permittee in writing of the CMS Workplan's deficiencies and specify a due date for submittal of a revised CMS Workplan; (2) revise the CMS Workplan and notify the Permittee of the revisions; or, (3) conditionally approve the CMS Workplan and notify the Permittee of the conditions.

-V.G.2 Corrective Measures Study Implementation
+VI.G.2 Corrective Measures Study Implementation